 - Did you know that chestnuts are extremely healthy for you?
 According to Aprifel, they are high in Vitamin B9, potassium and fibre;

 - How to choose the best ones?
-Ensure there are no holes and the shinier the better reveals that they are fresh;
+Ensure there are no holes where insects could have hidden – and the shinier the better reveals that they are fresh;

-- When using chestnut flour in recipes, as it tends to be pretty strong and rustic in character, lighten cakes and pastries by mixing it with plain flour;
+Chestnut flour is naturally gluten free and available all year round.
+When using in recipes, as it tends to be pretty strong and rustic in character, lighten cakes and pastries by mixing it with regular plain flour.

-- In Autumn and Winter in Paris, it’s a familiar and welcoming sight to see chestnuts roasting on top of supermarket trolleys on large pans, sold in pokes at the exits of metro stations or just on the street – a real treat!
+- In Autumn and Winter in Paris, it’s a familiar and welcoming sight to see chestnuts roasting on top of supermarket trolleys on large pans.
+Sold in pokes at the exits of metro stations or just on the street, they’re a real treat!

-- Chestnuts may be associated with a poorer history but today you’ll find chestnut in many christmas treats, especially in yule logs (bûches de Noël).
-However, perhaps the most celebrated way of enjoying chestnuts over the winter holidays is with marrons glacés: candied chestnuts, found in most top patisseries around France.
+- Chestnuts had a poorer history but today chestnuts are in many christmas treats, especially yule logs (bûches de Noël).
+However, perhaps the most popular French way of enjoying chestnuts over the festive season is with candied chestnuts (marrons glacés), found in most top patisseries around France.